 Our most popular guided tour in the Cobalt Mines, the Historical Mine Tour, is packed with history and fun, and is best for children and adults 10 years and over.
 Our latest and most exciting attraction is a 32-metre-long suspension bridge inside the mountain!

 In 2007, we opened the Clara Adit for guided tours.
 Since then we have developed this part of the Cobalt Works several more times, and the Historical Mine Tour is now a fascinating experience.

 In 2018, the tour of the Clara Adit will finally be a circular tour.
 This is the year the Glück Auf Strosse suspension bridge will finally be finished.
 At 32 metres long, it is suspended right in the centre of the vein of ore, which is lit up to ensure that you can experience the authentic cultural monuments that were not previously visible to visitors.

 This entire tour is along walkways, which means that it is suitable for wheelchairs and pushchairs.
 If you want to do the tour, but would prefer not to go onto the glass floor or suspension bridge, that is not a problem.

 The guided tour starts in the Mining Yard, in the heart of the mining landscape.
-Our guide then accompanies the group down to the entrance to the Cobalt Mines, where mine explorers are issued with the compulsory helmet and fleece cape.
-Inside the mountain, the temperature is around 4 degrees Centigrade.
+Our guide then accompanies the group down to the entrance to the Cobalt Mines, where mine explorers are issued with the compulsory helmet.
+Inside the mountain, the temperature is around 6 degrees Centigrade.

 The first part of the Clara Adit is a straight 200 metre long transport tunnel into the underground cobalt ore.
 As you proceed, you will be given an introduction to the techniques which were used to create the many mine galleries and extract the cobalt-rich ore, and the chemical process which turned ore into finished cobalt blue pigment.

 You will pass shafts that give you a sense of the scale of the Cobalt Mines.
 In Shaft 10 South, it is almost 25 metres up to the roof, while in the Kormann Shaft, you have to look 40 metres below you to see the bottom.